13 Days Ho Chi Minh Trail with 12 nights accommodation included.

 Day 2: Phu Yen – Mai Chau (145 km, 5 hours riding)

-There are many small roads that lead to the mountains around Mai Chau so we’ll take the chance to ride out to isolated H’mong, Dao and Thai villages.
+There are many small roads that lead to the mountains around Mai Chau so we’ll take the chance to ride out to isolated H’mong, Dao, and Thai villages.
 Then you take on the challenge of an old road built by the French army and spend the afternoon exploring nearby villages.
 Overnight in a Thai ethnicity stilt house in Mai Chau.

 During this 13 Days Ho Chi Minh Trail By Motorbike, you don’t have many stunning mountain views like Northern Vietnam.
-In addition, the hill tribes are not as many or authentic like in the Northern part.
+In addition, the hill tribes are not as many or authentic as in the Northern part.
 Therefore, it’s always good to include this part into the ride even it has nothing to do with the Trail.
 (B, L, D)

 Day 3: Mai Chau – Tan Ky (290 km, 9 hours riding)

-Ride on a small, spectacular and paved trail along the Ma river until Cam Thuy town where we stop for lunch.
+Ride on a small, spectacular, and paved trail along the Ma river until Cam Thuy town where we stop for lunch.
 Then hit the Ho Chi Minh trail (now a newly built highway) all the way to Tan Ky town where we spend the night in a hotel.
 (B, L, D)